 We're dedicated to providing the best care for patients and research that leads to cures

-To do that, we need to be at the cutting-edge of the latest medicine and research in fighting life-threatening pediatric diseases such as cancer, all while freeing families from the biggest burden in getting life-saving healthcare: the cost.
+To do that, we need to continue to be at the cutting edge of the latest medicine and research in fighting life-threatening pediatric diseases such as cancer and sickle cell, all while freeing families from the biggest burden in getting life-saving healthcare: the cost.

 Unlike other hospitals, the majority of funding for St. Jude comes from generous donors.
-It costs $2.4 million per day to operate St. Jude, and public contributions provide more than 75 percent of the funds necessary to operate the hospital.
+It costs about $2.7 million per day to operate the hospital.

 Our responsibility to our patients